osanstrong/arfc.github.io/software_templates.md

 - A [Best Practices Guide](https://docs.docker.com/develop/dev-best-practices/)

 ## Automated Testing
-If you think this project may end up requiring multiple people or would benefit from a series of tests run on every commit, you might want to check out circleci.
+If you think this project may end up having multiple contributors, or would benefit from a series of tests run on every commit, you might want to check out circleci.
 Circleci allows you to build automatic tests that can run in a couple ways, notably before every pull request.
 This functionality can take some time